 DJ Cleland-Hura: Like most children, when I was younger, I loved to draw.
 I have always enjoyed observing our world, especially nature, and by drawing, I learned to see better.
 In university, I studied industrial design, painting, and sculpture.
 This combination helped me learn how to approach a project from a design point of view, understand three-dimensional form and the interplay with light and shadow, and finally render the illusion in two dimensions.

 Over time, these practices have become intuitive, allowing me to focus on the emotion and mood of a given piece.
-I am interested in the pursuit of beauty, creating meaningful, inspirational work, and my art has allowed me to hone traditional skills to visually problem solve, help tell stories, and share my observations and visions with others.
+I am interested in the pursuit of beauty and creating meaningful, inspirational work, and my art has allowed me to hone traditional skills to visually problem solve, help tell stories, and share my observations and visions with others.

 What or who is your greatest muse?

 DJ Cleland-Hura: Nature is a great muse!
-It gives us infinite possibilities of taking apart and putting back together again.
+It gives us infinite possibilities of taking it apart and putting back together again.
 Understanding light and form, color and pattern are lifelong endeavors.
 Along the way, I have been inspired by the work of many artists.
 I am fortunate to call many of them friends, with whom I have shared insights and inspiration.

 Robert Bateman was my introduction to art as a way of life, and his depictions of our natural world inspire me.
 Good friends Randal Dutra and Jean-Baptiste Monge are consummate multi-hyphenate craftsmen, both living the artist’s life authentically.
 I’m also heavily inspired by the work of Raymond Harris-Ching, Bruno Liljefors, Joaquin Sorolla, and Anders Zorn, but honestly, there are too many to list.
 My ultimate muse is my beautiful, incredibly talented wife and life partner, Jerrica Cleland.